helixbass/animejs-hooks/README.md

 ### Single value

-Defines the end value of the animation.
+Defines the end value of the animation.<br>
 Start value is the original target value, or default transforms value.

 | Types | Examples | Infos